TimGunn60/Hidden-Markov-Model/README.md

 ---

 ## Empirical Results (SPY Analysis: 2018–2024)
 The model was trained on ~1,500 data points of SPY (S&P 500) data.
-It converged to three distinct economic "personalities":
+It converged to three distinct economic regimes:

 Regime | Interpretation | Annual Return | Annual Volatility | Frequency |
 | :--- | :--- | :--- | :--- | :--- |